Types of Financial Aid

 Financial Aid Suspension

 Failure to meet the SAP criteria while on Financial Aid Warning, will result in Financial Aid Suspension.
 While on Suspension, a student will not be eligible for work study, grants, or loans from the Financial Aid Department.
 Students may still enroll in classes for the next semester, but must pay all expenses.
 In order to be removed from the Suspension status, all three of the SAP criteria must be met.

 SPC will notify students of their financial aid status in the following ways:

 - Via emails sent to the student's SPC email account

 Financial Aid Appeals

-Appeal forms are located on the Financial Aid section of the SPC website or may be picked up at any SPC Financial Aid office.
+Appeal forms are located in the Financial Aid section of the SPC website or may be picked up at any SPC Financial Aid office.
 The appeal packet must be completed before submission.
 Incomplete packets will not be considered.
 The decision of the appeal committee is final.
 Only one appeal will be reviewed in any given semester.
-The deadline to turn in an appeal is two months after the first class day of the semester for which you are appealing (15 days after the first class day for summer semesters).
+The deadline to turn in an appeal is two months after the first class day of the semester in question (15 days after the first class day for summer semesters).

 For the Financial Aid Appeal form CLICK HERE